CloudAndContainer/helmdemo3/webApp/README.md

 ## Guestbook Example

-This example shows how to build a simple multi-tier web application using Kubernetes and Docker.
 The application consists of a web front end, Redis master for storage, and replicated set of Redis slaves, all for which we will create Kubernetes replication controllers, pods, and services.

 ##### Table of Contents